 Most environmental engineering technicians work full time.
 They typically work indoors, usually in laboratories, and often have regular working hours.
 However, they must sometimes work irregular hours in order to monitor operations.

-Environmental engineering technicians typically have an associate’s degree in environmental engineering technology or a related field.
+Environmental engineering technicians typically need an associate’s degree in environmental engineering technology or a related field.

 The median annual wage for environmental engineering technicians was $50,560 in May 2018.

-Employment of environmental engineering technicians is projected to grow 18 percent from 2012 to 2022, faster than the average for all occupations.
+Employment of environmental engineering technicians is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
 Employment in this occupation is typically tied to projects created by environmental engineers.
-Over the next ten years, state and local governments are expected to focus their efforts and resources on efficient water use and wastewater treatment, and thus to increase demand for environmental engineering technicians.
+State and local governments are expected to focus their efforts and resources on efficient water use and wastewater treatment, and thus to increase demand for environmental engineering technicians.

 Compare the job duties, education, job growth, and pay of environmental engineering technicians with similar occupations.